 One hairy thing here is that we’ve been talking all along how recurrent networks can handle variable length sequences, but in practice data is 3D arrays, as seen above.
 In other words, the sequence length is fixed.

-The way to deal with that is to fix the dimensionality at the maximum possible sequence length and pad the unused places with zeros.
+The way to deal with it is to fix the dimensionality at the maximum possible sequence length and pad the unused places with zeros.

 “Great”, you say, “but won’t it mess up the cost function?”
 It might, therefore we better mask those zeros so they are omitted when calculating loss.
 In Keras the official way to do this seems to be the embdedding layer.
 The relevant parameter is mask_zero: